0cjs/sedoc/git/win.md

 3. Default editor: If your preferred option is not in the list, leave it at the default (Vim).
 This can easily be changed later.
 4. Adjusting PATH: "Git from the command line and also from 3rd-party software."
-5. SSH executable: "Use OpenSSH."
+5. SSH executable: On [modern versions of Windows][os-win-ssh] "Use external OpenSSH"; this will use the Windows `ssh`, `ssh-add`, etc. [as described here][os-win-ssh].
+On very old versions of Windows where this is not supplied or doesn't work, you may need to "Use OpenSSH."
+(This uses ssh.exe that comes with Git.)
 6. HTTPS backend: "Use the native Windows Secure Channel library."
 7. Line ending conversions: "Checkout as-is, commit as-is."
 (Line endings should be handled by your editor, not by Git.
 Even Windows 10 Notepad